Neawhen/neiwen.github.io/_pages/services.md

 Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT/UbiComp)\
 The First Workshop on DL-Hardware Co-Design for AI Acceleration in the 37th AAAI Conference on Artificial Intelligence\
 SCIENCE CHINA Information Sciences (SCIS)\
-ACM Transactions on Sensor Networks (TOSN)
+ACM Transactions on Sensor Networks (TOSN)\
+IEEE International Conference on Computer Communications (INFOCOM 2024)\
+IEEE Network Magazine

 **Teaching Assistant**\
 ENGG1100 Introduction to Engineering Design, 2018 Fall, CUHK\